-Harvard Business School Admissions is not adverse to change and here are a few elements in the 2016-17 application that are different:
+Harvard Business School Admissions is not averse to change and here are a few elements in the 2016-17 application that are different:

 • The essay question itself is different and much more straight-forward than last year’s question.
 It is very similar to the question posed two years ago, which I thought was an excellent question.